Pandemic-PGRs/Pandemic-PGRs.github.io-pandemic-pgrs/_posts/2024-01-29-PGR-Survey-UCU-Election-Results.md

 ### Comments from candidates:

+**David Hunter: Responses to Pledge Items**
+Response to pledge 3, Increased organising resource and focus: "The number of issues our sectors face means that there are always conflicting demands on resources, and therefore staffing.
+I fully support the PGRs as staff campaign and I will always prioritise work that improves the lot of those members with the poorest terms and conditions.
+I will take my place in the structures of the union to implement the decisions of congress and direct the resources of the union in the best interests of members."
+Response to pledge 5, PGR input into disputes: "I support ensuring that PGRs and casualised staff have input into all relevant areas of union work.
+That may not mean introducing new mechanisms, however.
+It may be that current mechanisms can be reviewed to ensure that they are able to do this."
+Response to pledge 6, PGR representation in UCU: "I support PGR representation in branch and action to ensure necessary facilities time for all reps.
+I think that representation for PGRs may be clouded by their status as both students and staff, and I think we would need to implement these motions with due regard to this complexity."

 **Peter Evans: General comment**

 "Please visit my website, it contains my election address, a bit about me and my policy proposals and vision for UCU:[https://peterevans4vpucu.org/](https://peterevans4vpucu.org/) Thank you for getting in touch.
 With best wishes, Peter"